 Research and Policy Analysis

-The overall goal of SEPARC is to build sustainable national capacity that must improve the quality and timeliness of public policies in Swaziland, within the existing national policy and legislative framework.
+The overall goal of ESEPARC is to build sustainable national capacity that must improve the quality and timeliness of public policies in Eswatini, within the existing national policy and legislative framework.
 To achieve this goal, research is conducted internally by the Centre’s researchers or commissioned to external consultants/independent researchers.
 The Centre’s research focuses on three key thematic areas; Employment, Poverty and Sustainable Livelihoods; Governance, Public Sector Reforms, and Service Delivery; Economic Growth, Trade, and Industrialisation.